How to store artwork properly

 - Bulk racks have a heavy-duty, durable design that can support over-sized artifacts with large weight capacities.

 This article will cover all these topics, so you will have a definitive answer about which storage option to use.
 Read on to gain further insight into the benefits that affordable and efficient storage solutions can provide.
-Then, choose whatever best fits your collection needs and budget.
+Then, choose whatever best fits your art collection needs and budget.
 Click here to see more museum storage solutions.

 Steel shelves for framed & unframed art

-Museum personnel can even customize the available space through simple shelf adjustments.
-The flexible components allow vertical modification, so you can optimize the interior to fit your collection needs.
+Museum personnel can even customize the available storage space through simple shelf adjustments.
+The flexible components allow vertical modification, so you can optimize the interior to fit your art collection needs.
 If desired, facilities can also add shelves, so the solution provides the most versatile storage.
 Place the dividers as desired across the width of the shelf to ensure users have easy art access.
 Systems also allow key or electronic lock security door integration if you want some cost-effective theft protection.

 Art flat-file drawer & specimen cabinets

 Use durable metal flat-file drawer cabinets to keep delicate art graphics, maps, and large documents organized and safe from folding or rolling damage.
 Some models can fit bases which lift the storage to an ergonomic height.
 This solution gets systems off the floor, giving you more natural and injury-free access during use while also saving space.
 Other systems allow use with optional dolly carts that provide safe and cost-effective relocation to give museums instant space savings.
 All units can have optional locking drawers for a nominal fee as well to eliminate theft concerns.